vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

-12. (Other karmas) which in being done do not happen towards any benefit whatever but in not being done (happen) towards evil-such karmas one shall surely prac- tise.
+12. (Other karmas) which in being done do not happen towards any benefit whatever but in not being done (happen) towards evil-such karmas one shall surely practise.
 </details>